 You and your claim could not be in better hands.

-How frequent are car accidents?
+How frequent are

-Despite the fact that the number of vehicles on our roads has increased virtually every year since the end of World War III, there has been a promising overall trend since the late 1970s to suggest that the number of casualties and fatalities is on the decline.
-That said, this decline seems to have tailed off in the last decade and evidence points towards Britain being in a period when the fatality numbers are broadly stable.
+Despite the fact that the number of vehicles on our roads has increased virtually every year since the end of World War III, there has been a promising overall trend since the late 1970s to suggest that the number of casualties is on the decline.
+That said, this decline seems to have tailed off in the last decade, and evidence points towards Britain being in a period when the fatality numbers are broadly stable.